エジプト

 • 8:00

-• Grand Egyptian Museum (GEM) The Grand Egyptian Museum, located near the Giza Pyramids, is one of the world’s largest archaeological museums, created as a new center to systematically display Egypt’s vast ancient artifacts.
-A major highlight is the collection of Tutankhamun's finds, including items that have not been publicly displayed before.
-With modern architecture and state-of-the-art exhibition technology, the museum offers deep insight into the history and culture of Egyptian civilization.
+• Grand Egyptian Museum (GEM) The Grand Egyptian Museum, built near the Giza Pyramids, is one of the world’s largest archaeological museums and was created as a new center to systematically display Egypt's vast ancient artifacts.
+A major highlight is the exhibition of Tutankhamun’s finds, gathering many items that have not been previously displayed.
+With modern architecture and the latest exhibition technologies, it is a facility that offers deep insight into the history and culture of Egyptian civilization.
 [English Guide]

 12:00